 While there is no easy solution to reckoning with predators, it's on all of us to continue to fight for change.
-This includes, but is not limited to, telling survivors we believe them, calling for high-profile men to be held accountable for their actions, and accepting the reality that an apology or confession doesn't absolve reprehensible behavior.
+This includes, but is not limited to, telling survivors we believe them, calling for high-profile men to be held accountable for their actions, and accepting the reality that an apology or confession doesn't absolve reprehensible behaviour.

-Rather than cast someone like Brown, why not create a role for a woman of color?
+Rather than cast someone like Brown, why not create a role for a woman of colour?
 It's time we focus our energy and money on people who can effectively change the narrative, or, at the very least, not make the women who want to see an empowering story feel conflicted.

 Refinery29 reached out to reps for Cannon and Brown.